dvon/cgbk/lessons/JavaScript (Part 1).md

 title: JavaScript (Part 1)
 lesson: 1
 summary:
-    This lesson, along with the next one, is meant to teach you how to use JavaScript effectively, assuming you've learned basic object-oriented programming in a language like Java.
+    "This lesson, along with the next one, is meant to teach you how to use JavaScript effectively, assuming you've learned basic object-oriented programming in a language like Java."
 ---

 # JavaScript (Part 1)